tezos-reward-distributor-organization/tezos-reward-distributor/docs/index.rst

 What's TRD?
 ------------------------------------------------

 TRD is an open-source software for distributing staking rewards from bakers to delegators introduced in detail in this Medium article_.
 This is not a python script but a full scale application which can continuously run in the background as a Linux service.
 However it does not have to be used as a service, but it can also be used interactively.
 The tool convinces with its simplicity and yet leaves no configuration wish unfulfilled.
-Whether minimum delegation threshold, special fees for some delegators, or actual vs ideal rewards - the TRD covers just about all possible constellations.
-Furthermore, the tool supports complex payments, pays in batches, and provides three back ends for calculations: Tezos RPC, tzpro_ API and TzKT_ API.
+Whether minimum delegation threshold, or special fees for some delegators - the TRD covers just about all possible constellations.
+Furthermore, the tool supports complex payments, pays in batches.
+It uses TzKT_ API as backend.
 TRD is developed and tested extensively by the community and the source code which can be found in the following Github_ repo.

+Tezos offers two kind of rewards: delegating rewards and staking rewards.
+TRD pays out delegation rewards.
+Staking rewards are paid by the protocol, and TRD does not concern itself with them.

 Who needs TRD?
 ------------------------------------------------